top of page

 Student Instructions

-• Run as fast as possible to the jump line, and take off from one foot
+• Run as fast as possible to the jump line and take off from one foot

-• Jump far and land on both feet into a pit or on to a soft mat
+• Jump far and land on both feet into a pit or onto a soft mat

 • Have a partner mark your distance with a polyspot or beanbag